plausible/docs/docs/google-search-console-integration.md

 ## Check your search query data in Plausible Analytics

-Look at your site’s "**Top Sources**" stats in your Plausible Analytics dashboard, click on "**Google**" in the referrers list, and you should see the keywords coming through.
+Look at your site’s "**Top Sources**" stats in your Plausible Analytics dashboard, click on "**Google**" in the list and you should see the keywords coming through.
+You can also [filter your dashboard](filters-segments.md) by page, country or device and see the Search Console keyword terms for that segment of your audience only.

 <img alt="Google search query data in Plausible Analytics" src={useBaseUrl('img/google-search-query-referrers.png')} />